chonger878/chongcli/README.md

 # chongcli
-A simple CLI written in python.
+A simple CLI written in python for Cloud Computing course.
 This is a work in progress.
 Error handling code and logging code needs to be added.